 “Do you even train neck bro?”
-That should be the first thing that should be asked of any boxer.
+That should be the first question that should be asked of any boxer.
 By not training the neck, you’re destined to become one of those figurine bobbleheads.

 It can feel like there isn’t much variety when training the neck for boxing.
-The traditional exercises using the neck harness is as far as some boxers go.
-However, training only neck extension isn’t going to develop a thick neck to prevent the KO.
-Rather, I’ve picked these 8 exercises as my top 8 neck training exercises for boxing.
+Traditional exercises using the neck harness is as far as some boxers go.
+However, training only neck extension isn’t going to develop a thick neck to prevent a dreaded KO.
+So, I’ve picked these 8 exercises as my top 8 neck training exercises for boxing.

 1. Iron Neck 360° Rotations